Fisher matrix forecasts on the astrophysics of galaxies during the epoch of reionisation from the 21-cm power spectra: Simulating the 21-cm signal

 \subsection{Evolution of the IGM}

-The thermal evolution and ionisation state of the IGM follows \cmfast~\citep{21cmFAST, 21cmFASTv3}, modified to take advantage of our realistic galaxy population.
+The thermal evolution and ionisation state of the IGM follows \cmfast \citep{21cmFAST, 21cmFASTv3}, modified to take advantage of our realistic galaxy population. \meraxes sources the dark matter density and velocity fields from the underlying \textit{N}-body simulation.
 We begin by gridding our simulation volume and assigning the galaxies to voxels based on their positions.
-In the present work, motivated by the typical $\hii$ bubble sizes during the EoR (\citealt{Furlanetto2004}, \citealt{Stu2004}), we divide our simulation into $1024^3$ voxels corresponding to a cell dimension of $\sim 0.21 ~ \oneh$ Mpc.
+In the present work, motivated by the typical $\hii$ bubble sizes during the EoR (\citealt{Furlanetto2004}, \citealt{Stu2004}), we divide our simulation into $1024^3$ voxels corresponding to a cell dimension of $\sim 0.21~\oneh$ Mpc.
 We give a brief summary of our method in the following subsections.